sclevine/agouti/index.md

         Expect(page).To(HaveURL("http://localhost:3000"))
         Expect(page.Find("#prompt")).To(HaveText("Please login!"))

-        driver.Stop() // calls page.Destroy() automatically
+        Expect(driver.Stop()).To(Succeed()) // calls page.Destroy() automatically
     }

 ###Using Agouti by Itself

-The [`core`](http://godoc.org/github.com/sclevine/agouti/core) package does not depend on Ginkgo or Gomega.
-It can be used as a general-purpose WebDriver API.
+The [`core`](http://godoc.org/github.com/sclevine/agouti) package by itself does not depend on Ginkgo or Gomega.
+It can be used as a general-purpose WebDriver client.

 Here is a part of a login test that does not depend on Ginkgo or Gomega.
-We'll import the core package as `agouti` instead of dot-importing it.

     package potato_test